WarStalkeR/FFU-BR/README.md

 **OrgInventoryMode** - Enables inventory UI tweaking mode that allows to adjust inventory window offsets, where they open, what range between them and what is the size of padding between sub-windows.
 **OrgInventoryTweaks** - Defines various offsets that adjust inventory UI.
 Allows float values.
 Required
-values: Base, Top, Bottom, Padding, Grid. **Base** - horizontal offset between inventory equipment window and leftmost side of the screen. **Top** - horizontal offset from topmost inventory window to top of the screen. **Bottom** - horizontal cutout offset, below which inventory window will be shown in next column, required to balance the 'top' offset. **Padding** - padding between inventory window columns. **Grid** - inventory windows column auto-adjustment width for each additional horizontal inventory grid tile, only relevant when inventory width is above 4 grid tiles. **Safety** - is safety multiplier for inventory
+values: Base, Top, Bottom, Padding, Grid, Safety. **Base** - horizontal offset between inventory equipment window and leftmost side of the screen. **Top** - horizontal offset from topmost inventory window to top of the screen. **Bottom** - horizontal cutout offset, below which inventory window will be shown in next column, required to balance the 'top' offset. **Padding** - padding between inventory window columns. **Grid** - inventory windows column auto-adjustment width for each additional horizontal inventory grid tile, only relevant when inventory width is above 4 grid tiles. **Safety** - is safety multiplier for inventory